mobenjamin/replpy/README.md

 # ReplPy

 ## Usage
 Just run the main.py with Python 2.7.
 Since Tk is part of this project, it might be necessary to install that (use `pacman -S tk` if using Arch Linux).
+You can exit the program using Ctrl+C (which doesn't work after opening a turtle window.
+You have to press Enter after Ctrl+C) or by typing `:exit`.
+The `test.scm` file contains a few fancy lambda definitions to test the functionality.
+It also opens a turtle window and moves the turtle 100 forward.
+Load the file by typing `(load "test.scm")`.

 ## Build in
 The following functionality is currently implemented: